 Working for the Corps of Engineers is an excellent opportunity for many Americans, and you don’t have to be an enlisted military member to get a job with the agency.
 In addition to all the Corps does, it has two large research organizations that provide science, technology, and engineering expertise on topics like dam safety systems, cold-regions engineering, earthquake engineering, and high-performance computing and information technology.

 Not many folks know much about the Corps of Engineers, but once you start learning more, it seems like there’s nothing the agency doesn’t do.
 The skill set of the thousands of employees at the Corps build and maintain the backbone of America’s infrastructure and keep the country running.

-Stay tuned to Empire Resume’s blog for more helpful insights on the U.S. military and military-to-civilian transitions, including articles like Veteran Recruiting, How to Prepare for a Civilian Interview, and Creating a Veteran LinkedIn.
+Stay tuned to Empire Resume’s blog for more helpful insights on the U.S. military and military to civilian resumes and transitioning into the civilian workforce, including articles like Veteran Recruiting, How to Prepare for a Civilian Interview, and Creating a Veteran LinkedIn.